Riko0/messenger_logger_callback/README.md

 ```

 ## Configuration

-The MessengerLoggerCallback can be configured using a three-tiered precedence system:
+### MessengerLoggerCallback can be configured using a three-tiered precedence system:

 Constructor Arguments: Take the highest precedence.